Slackadays/Clipboard/README.md

 ### **Environment Variables**

-**`CI`** &emsp; Set this to make Clipboard overwrite existing items without a user prompt when pasting.
+**`CI`** &emsp; Set this to anything to make Clipboard overwrite existing items without a user prompt when pasting.
 This variable is intended for Continuous Integration scripts where a live human is not present to make decisions.

 ---